Austrian restaurants, churches and some schools to reopen from May 15

-Austria will further loosen its coronavirus lockdown on May 15 by allowing restaurants to reopen and religious services to resume, Chancellor Sebastian Kurz said on Tuesday.
+Austria will further loosen its coronavirus lockdown on May 15 by allowing restaurants and cafes to reopen and religious services to resume, Chancellor Sebastian Kurz said on Tuesday.

-Schools are already due to reopen for school leavers in early May.
-Kurz told a news conference that schools would reopen for other years in a step-by-step process beginning on May 15.
-The country let DIY and garden centres as well as smaller shops reopen a week ago.
-Larger shops are due to follow from May 1.
+The Alpine republic acted early in its outbreak to close restaurants, bars, theatres, non-essential shops and other potential gathering places more than a month ago.
+It has told the public to stay at home and work from there if possible.
+It has also been among the first to loosen its lockdown, allowing DIY stores, garden centers and shops of less than 400 square meters - roughly twice the area of a singles tennis court - to reopen a week ago.
+Shopping centers, larger shops, and hairdressers are due to follow from May 1.

+"We are going faster here than other countries towards something like new normality," Kurz told a news conference, adding that "gastronomy businesses", a term that often includes bars, will be allowed to reopen from May 15 and stay open until 11 p.m.
+Religious services can resume from the same day.
+Shops that have reopened must limit the number of customers they let in and shoppers must cover their mouths and noses with a mask or fabric.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)